Harley Challener’s In-Store Personal Shopping Review

 Next, we looked at the bathing essentials and accessories.
 It had only dawned on me when I was filling out the checklist that although I had bought a baby bath and lots of toiletries, I hadn’t bought any towels.
 Nor did I have a thermometer – which I think is always a good idea when bathing a baby.

 I spotted the pale blue towel with an elephant’s head for the hood straight away.
 I let Amelia know that was the one I wanted to save us carrying the items around the store.
 She was popping them onto her tablet so she knew what I had chosen.
 Amelia then pointed me in the direction of other bathing accessories.
-There, I picked up a 2 in 1 thermometer, a grooming kit and a bright, funky changing mat to keep downstairs.
+There, I picked up a thermometer, a grooming kit and a bright, funky changing mat to keep downstairs.
 I’ve always kept one in our living area to save any accidents on our cream rug!

 As I had already decorated baby’s nursery and furnished it with the pretty much all of the ‘dream upon a cloud’ range, I only had a quick look at the nursery setups.
 I didn’t think the husband would be too pleased if I went home with any more nursery bits.
 Unlike clothing, I wouldn’t have been hiding them in a wardrobe *insert winking face*.

 Next, it was down to the pushchairs.
 I had already told Amelia on our phone call that I was interested in looking at the Ocarro.
 I still had the double pushchair that I used with the girls.
 Now they are older and happy to walk, I figured I could downsize.
 After seeing the Ocarro lots on social media I knew I wanted to see it in the flesh.
-As we walked towards the travel section I was instantly drawn to the Ocarro X Moon in Blue Parquet.
+As we walked towards the travel section I was instantly drawn to the Ocarro X Moon.
 It was displayed in the middle of a stand, almost as though it was waiting for me!

 Amelia took her time showing me all of the wonderful features of the pushchair and design.
 She put it up/down and into its different positions whilst answering the many questions I had.
 It was then my turn to ‘test drive’ it and there is a reason it’s award-winning.
 It’s fabulous and just what I was looking for!
 Amelia showed me the different colourways and a few other pushchairs to make sure I was choosing the right one.
 She also pulled out a buggy board with a seat that fits onto the Ocarro.
 I didn’t actually know about that so I was very grateful for her bringing it to my attention.
 My daughter Poppy is almost 3 but she still gets tired legs (if only someone could push me on it!) so it was immediately a must-have.